DMMP0/ApplePies-submission-code/readme.md

+# Comparative benchmarking of Sony’s IMX500 and Hailo 8L on vision tasks

 This is the repository code for the submission of "Comparative benchmarking of Sony’s IMX500 and Hailo 8L on vision tasks"